salimuddin87/practice_question/elasticsearch/question.md

 2. **Sharding** : Data is divided into shards, which can be distributed across multiple nodes.
 This improves performance and scalability.
 3. **Snapshots and Restores** : Elasticsearch provides a snapshot and restore feature that allows you to create and restore backups of your data.
 This protects against data loss due to human error or disasters.
-4. **Monitoring and alerting** : Elasticsearch provides many monitoring and alerting features that can help you to identify and address potential data problems.
+4. **Monitoring and Alerting** : Elasticsearch provides many monitoring and alerting features that can help you to identify and address potential data problems.
 5. **Security** : Elasticsearch can be configured with several security features to protect your data from unauthorized access.

 ### How do you create, delete, list, and query indices in Elasticsearch?
-Command to create a new index --- PUT /test_index?pretty Command to delete an index --- DELETE /test_index?pretty Command to list all index --- GET _cat/indices?v Command to query an index --- GET test_index/_search?q=* Command to query multiple indices --- GET test_index1, test_index2/_search?
+1. Command to create a new index --- PUT /test_index?pretty
+2. Command to delete an index --- DELETE /test_index?pretty
+3. Command to list all index --- GET _cat/indices?v
+4. Command to query an index --- GET test_index/_search?q=*
+5. Command to query multiple indices --- GET test_index1, test_index2/_search?

 ### Explain the concept of Elasticsearch mapping.
 In Elasticsearch, a mapping is a JSON object that defines the structure of a document.
 It specifies the fields that are